vladuemilian/forum/README.md

 between your users or a place where all your users can write their ideas.

+### About
+This package was intended to be used as a storage sollution for messages in a application with instant messages chat delivered through websockets.
+The websocket server at some moment will save the conversation using this package.

 ### Installation

 Currently only a installation guide for Laravel 4 framework